Home / the poets / the nuts and the bolts / resources.

 Agramant tucked into his bacon.

 I've chosen the above as a demonstration of both the delights and challenges that face even the most patient reader.
 It is too ornate, there is too much faux self-deprecation going on but all of these irritations are startling enough (most of the time) to overcome any sense of annoyance.
 The above is about eating segments of grapefruit in a motorway services cafeteria.
-There's a lengthy and quite spiteful playing around with theory making that Jarvis finds to be suspect and there's this faux ornate piece of self-mockery going on that appears to be about using poetry to undermine itself.
+There's a lengthy and quite spiteful playing around with theory making that Jarvis finds to be suspect and there's this ornate piece of self-mockery going on that appears to be about using poetry to undermine itself.
+The other device is to mix refined and/or obscure terms with the colloquial (de minimis, scientistic, semiosis (tic), gobful, tucked into).
 The redeeming features are;